ako/CsvServices/readme.md

 To install:

  1. Import the module into your project.
  2. Configure your project to call MF_StartCsvServices in the after startup.
+You can provide a user_role name when calling the MF_StartCsvServices microflow.
+All calls to the csv services endpoints will be validated to have this user role.

 Notes: